velvia/presentations/2014-filodb/filodb.md

 ## Distributed

 Apache Cassandra.
+Scale out with no SPOF.
+Cross-datacenter replication.

 ---

 ## Versioned

-- User controls what version to write to (or just say latest)
-- queries will merge different layers / versions
+Incrementally add a column or a few rows as a new version.
+Easily control what versions to query.
+Roll back changes inexpensively.

 ---